MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/remote-debugging-using-windbg.md

    where *YourHostComputer* is the name of your host computer, which is running the debugging server.

+> [!IMPORTANT]
+> The 1394 transport is available for use in Windows 10, version 1607 and earlier.
+> It is not available in later versions of Windows.
+You should transition your projects to other transports, such as KDNET using Ethernet.
+> For more information about that transport, see [Setting Up KDNET Network Kernel Debugging Automatically](setting-up-a-network-debugging-connection-automatically.md).
+>

 ## <span id="Additional_Information"></span><span id="additional_information"></span><span id="ADDITIONAL_INFORMATION"></span>Additional Information